Arrested captain of North Sea crash ship is Russian

 It had been anchored while waiting for a berth to become available at the Port of Killingholme, on the River Humber, Crowley said.

-“The MCA’s concern in relation to tanks on the Solong has reduced with tugs now able to work in close vicinity.

-“The threat from the previously identified dangerous goods on board has reduced significantly.
-Air quality sampling onshore has shown no toxins and modelling from the Met Office indicates no threat to the public.”

-Ms Alexander said she was “reassured” to hear sodium cyanide containers on board the Solong were empty, and was “also pleased to have been informed that early indications suggest that both vessels are now expected to stay afloat”.
+Ms Alexander said she was “reassured” to hear sodium cyanide containers on board the Solong were empty.

 Four empty containers on board the Solong which “previously contained the hazardous chemical” will “continue to be monitored”, Ernst Russ said.